skip to content

 Penalties

 It is also an offence to fail to cease an activity if requested by an authorised officer.
-The maximum penalty is $5,000 (expiation fee: $210) [s 20].
+The maximum penalty is $5,000 (with an expiation fee of $210 for an individual and $500 for a body corporate) [s 20].

 Noise that is not a local nuisance

-• noise from public infrastructure works;
+• noise from public infrastructure works

-• noise primarily consisting of music or voices (or both) from an activity at domestic premises;
+• noise primarily consisting of music or voices (or both) from an activity at domestic premises

-• noise from activities carried on in the normal course of a school, kindergarten, childcare centre or place of worship;
+• noise from activities carried on in the normal course of a school, kindergarten, childcare centre or place of worship

-• noise created by a barking dog [issues regarding barking dogs are dealt with under section 45A(5) of the Dog and Cat Management Act 1995 (SA)];
+• noise created by a barking dog [issues regarding barking dogs are dealt with under section 45A(5) of the Dog and Cat Management Act 1995 (SA)]

-• noise, odour or waste from animals living in their natural habitat (other than animals that have been actively encouraged, by feeding, to gather in a particular area);
+• noise, odour or waste from animals living in their natural habitat (other than animals that have been actively encouraged, by feeding, to gather in a particular area)

-• aircraft and railway noise;
+• aircraft and railway noise

 • noise caused by emergency vehicle sirens.